CA 2020: Youth Perspective and the Future of California is a statewide initiative that focuses on the lives and experiences of young Californians.

 If California is at times seen as an indicator of where the United States is headed, then the state’s 13.5 million young people under the age of 25 will play an increasingly significant role in shaping who we are and the issues that we care about both regionally and nationally in coming years.
 With the goal of amplifying youth voices, we want to hear the insights and perspectives of young Californians on the subjects and issues that both divide and unite us and the futures that they envision.

 CA 2020 encourages critical thinking, civic engagement, and active contributions of our young people to our democracy and the future of California.

 Democracy and the Informed Citizen

-Apply for a CDP NEXT GEN project grant today!
-The grant deadline is Friday, September 14 at 5 pm.
-For grant guidelines and application instructions, please visit the California Documentary Project Grants page.
+For grant guidelines and application deadlines, please visit the California Documentary Project Grants page.

 Humanities For All Grants: Youth Voices

 The Humanities for All grant program supports locally-initiated public humanities projects.
 The Youth Voices strand of this grant program aims to reach and engage with California’s youth, specifically projects and activities that involve teens as primary program participants or audiences.
 Youth Voices aims to open conversations on issues that matter to teens.
 For grant guidelines and application deadlines, please visit the Humanities for All grants page.

 An original series of short documentary films that highlight the voices and perspectives of young Californians as they reflect on the challenges they face and the futures they envision.
 It highlights the voices and perspectives of soon-to-be-voting age youth, shedding light not only on the problems we face, but also on the solutions youth are providing.
 The series will be a centerpiece for a broader statewide conversation about California’s youth and the future of California.

 CA 2020 invites people of all ages to participate in CA 2020.